Nadine Sebai is Capital Public Radio’s state government reporter. Her stories have run on NPR, KQED, and KALX.

-Most recently, she was a Producer/Researcher at AJ+ for Newsbroke, a political comedy show.
-Nadine was also a reporter at AJ+ for Documenting Hate, the collaborative project launched by ProPublica.
-In May 2016, she graduated from the UC Berkeley Graduate School of Journalism with a concentration in radio + investigative reporting.
+Most recently, she was an intern at KQED Public Radio for The California Report Magazine.
+Prior to that, she was a Producer/Researcher at AJ+ for Newsbroke, a political comedy show, and a reporter at AJ+ for Documenting Hate, the collaborative project launched by ProPublica.

-Prior to becoming a journalist, Nadine worked as an accountant for a top-rated mutual fund while attending the University of Miami.
-She became fascinated with the intersection between accounting and white collar crime and became a weekly columnist under the name "Fraud Girl" where she wrote case studies on famous financial crimes of our generation (she later ran her own website on the subject).
-Nadine also worked as an investigative analyst in Chicago, IL where she conducted background investigations on hedge-fund managers.
+Prior to becoming a journalist, Sebai worked as an accountant for a top-rated mutual fund while attending the University of Miami.
+She also worked as an investigative analyst in Chicago, where she conducted background investigations on hedge-fund managers.

 2015, Computer Assisted Reporting (NICAR)

 2015, Logan Symposium in Investigative Reporting

 2015, Investigative Reporters and Editors (IRE)

 Investigating hate when the data isn’t there

 2016, Investigative Reporters and Editors (IRE)

 2016, Third Coast International Audio Festival